MicrosoftLearning/Microsoft-365-Copilot-Immersion-Experience/index.md

 - #### [Optional Task 1: Generate Marketing Ideas](https://microsoftlearning.github.io/Microsoft-365-Copilot-Immersion-Experience/Instructions/Labs/Optional_Task_1_Create_an_image.html)

     Use **Microsoft 365 Copilot** to quickly generate a range of creative outputs.
-It showcases the practical application of Copilot's features, emphasizing how you can extend your work in innovative ways.
+This task showcases the practical application of Copilot's features, emphasizing how you can extend your work in innovative ways..

 - #### [Optional Task 2: Summarize a large document](https://microsoftlearning.github.io/Microsoft-365-Copilot-Immersion-Experience/Instructions/Labs/Optional_Task_2_Data_mine_large_document.html)